prakharmrsl/easypcceo.github.io/pages/gaming-ethernet-cable/gaming-ethernet-cable.md

 The cable is 50 feet long, which means you can run the wire from your router to your gaming setup, even if it is in another room.
 Keep in mind, however, that the longer your cable is, the weaker the connection becomes.
 A 50 foot cable is not going to have much of an effect on connection, but it isn't negligible.

 As far as connection goes, the Importer520 is another fantastic gaming ethernet cable.
 It's a Cat6 ethernet cable, which is ideal for gaming.
 If you want to futureproof your infrastructure, buying a Cat6 ethernet cable is a good idea.
+This is also a great ethernet cable for PS4 Pro.
+This is also a great ethenet cable for gaming on the Xbox One.

 ## [Cat 7 Ethernet Cable for Gaming: Vandesail Cat7 Flat](https://amzn.to/2ydiAwC){: target="_blank"}
 ![Vandesail Cat7 Ethernet cable for gaming](/img/gaming-ethernet-cable/vandesail.png){: .img-right .img-small}